Even Behind the Darkest Clouds the Sun Still Glows

 Psychotherapy

-I help people with a wide range of needs, but I specialize in helping people who are at risk of suicide as well as working with families and loved ones.
+I help people with a wide range of needs, but I specialize in helping people with suicidal thoughts, as well as their loved ones.

 From the Blog